 Consider Your Why

 We are currently living in a time when a clear understanding of “why college” has been put front and center.
-Prospective and current college students across the country are grappling with a range of possibilities for the fall and how they line up with their college expectations and priorities.
-Having a clear “why college” answer can help with the decision process.
-Take a moment to reflect on your why.
-Here’s a list of common Why College answers.
-It is likely several of these will ring true.
+This past year certainly has not been the typical college experience.
+Some colleges are beginning to announce their fall opening plans.
+Many will follow suit as the May 1 National College Decision Day approaches.
+This is an excellent time for students in all stages of the college journey (prospective, newly admitted, and current students) to consider how these possible scenarios line up with their college expectations and priorities.
+Having a clear Why College? answer can help with the decision process throughout the college journey -- including making that choice on which college to ultimately attend.
+Take a moment to reflect on your Why?
+Here’s a list of common Why College? answers.
+Several of these will likely ring true.
 What others come to mind?

 I'm not ready to get a job yet